Creative Commons License 2023 Volume 10 Issue 4

 Socio-demographic characteristics of respondents

 In this study, 60.2% and 39.8% of respondents were males and females, respectively.
 The respondents' ages ranged from 18 to 67 years.
-With regard to marital status, about 31.8% of respondents were single, 60.7% were married, 5.2% were divorced and 2.4% were windowed.
+Regarding marital status, about 31.8% of respondents were single, 60.7% were married, 5.2% were divorced and 2.4% were windowed.
 The distribution of the study participants based on their educational status showed that 43.4% of the respondents could not read and write, 7.6% of the respondents could read and write, 18.2% were in their elementary school levels, 19.9% were in their secondary school levels and 10.9% were holders of university diploma and above (Table 1).

 Table 1.
-Socio-demographic characteristics of respondents in Dansha town and surroundings
+Socio-demographic characteristics of respondents in Dansha town and surroundings.

 Characteristics